BetterDiscord/BetterDiscord/CONTRIBUTING.md

 ### CSS Styleguide

-All CSS must adhere to the [Stylelint rules](https://github.com/BetterDiscord/BetterDiscord/blob/stable/.stylelintrc) of the repo.
+All CSS must adhere to the [Stylelint rules](https://github.com/BetterDiscord/BetterDiscord/blob/main/renderer/.stylelintrc) of the repo.

-Some other style related points not covered by ESLint:
+Some other style related points not covered by StyleLint:

 * Use verbose class names where applicable
 * Keep css files modular